-The optical drive on the MacBook (13-inch) has narrow tolerances for the recommended optical media.
+The optical drive on this computer has narrow tolerances for the recommended optical media.
 If the drive does not accept discs, the wrong kind of disc could be inserted.
-See Knowledge Base document 88275, "MacBook Pro, PowerBook G4, iBook G4: Troubleshooting the slot load disc drive".
+Advise customer to use discs no thicker than 1.5 mm.
+See Knowledge Base article 88275, "MacBook Pro, MacBook, PowerBook G4, iBook G4: Troubleshooting the slot load disc drive".